UnbendableStraw/homepod-restore/README.md

 # How to restore the first generation A1639 Apple HomePod!

+> [!WARNING]
+> There is currently no firmware available to restore with!
+Check back in a few days for a 26.0 ipsw.
+You WILL NOT be able to restore older versions, until you build your own 26.0 ipsw, or wait for mine.

 ## Disclaimer

 READ THROUGH THE COMPLETE GUIDE FIRST BEFORE TOUCHING **_ANYTHING!_** Then, re-read it again before you attempt an actual restore, as steps / software may have changed.